-

 - Bar Vocational Course, Very Competent

-- Martin Dockray Prize winner in consecutive years
+- Martin Dockray Prize, awarded in consecutive years